2009 New Jersey gubernatorial election: Campaign

-Corzine kicked off his campaign in June criticizing his Republican opponents and tying them to former President George W. Bush.
+Corzine kicked off his campaign in June criticizing his Republican opponents and tying them to former president George W. Bush.
 Corzine also released the first two television campaign ads, both were 30 second spots, released on January 5.
 One of the ads compared the two candidates' positions on social issues.
 The Republican Governors Association shot back, releasing two of its own television ads showing how Corzine had broken campaign promises on June 16.

 Corzine was criticized by GOP leadership for granting contract concessions to state workers, by granting them an additional seven paid days off, after threats were made to protest the primary election night event where Vice President Biden was the keynote speaker.
 It is estimated that these concessions will cost the state $40 million.

-The election became a three-way race on July 7, when independent candidate Christopher Daggett, a former regional administrator for the Environmental Protection Agency and Deputy Chief of Staff to former governor Tom Kean, announced that he had raised enough money to qualify for public funds and to qualify for participation in the debates.
+The election became a three-way race on July 7, when independent candidate Christopher Daggett, a former regional administrator for the Environmental Protection Agency and Deputy Chief of Staff to former governor Thomas Kean, announced that he had raised enough money to qualify for public funds and to qualify for participation in the debates.
 Both Democratic and Republican leaders took Daggett's campaign seriously.
 Only a day before the election, the New Jersey Democratic State Committee admitted to funding political robocalls in Somerset County attacking Christie and urging a vote for Daggett.
 Party chairman Joe Cryan initially denied the charges until it was revealed that the disclaimer at the end of the call declared it was paid for by "Victory '09, a project of the NJDSC," the abbreviation referring to the state Democratic party.
 Kevin Roberts, a spokesman for the New Jersey Republican State Committee, attacked Cryan as an "outright liar," adding that "Corzine's party boss knows what we know: Jon Corzine's record is so dreadful that they feel they need to try to trick voters into a second term."
 Similarly, state senator Marcia Karrow, a Christie campaign coordinator in Hunterdon County, declared that Daggett voters "might as well pull the lever for Corzine."

 On July 15, the New Jersey chapter of a liberal environmental group, the Sierra Club, released a report critical of the Corzine administration's environmental record, with New Jersey Executive Director Jeff Tittel stating that group believes "this will go down as the worst environmental administration in state history."
 The state organization formally endorsed Daggett on August 17, its first endorsement of an independent candidate.